lugonpedro/EscolaJava/README.md

 # EscolaJava

-Project made for university in eclipse with windowbuilder
+## About
+A CRUD project made in eclipse with windowbuilder, started it to a project to a college work in UDF